 At SMBC, liquidity risk is regarded as one of the major risks.
-SMBC's liquidity risk management is based on a framework consisting of "setting upper limits for funding gaps," "maintaining highly liquid supplementary funding sources," and "establishing contingency plans."
+SMBC's liquidity risk management is based on a framework consisting of "setting upper limits for funding gaps," "maintaining supplementary liquidity," and "establishing contingency plans."

-A funding gap is defined as the maturity mismatch between source of funds and use of funds.
-SMBC actively manages this funding gap by setting limits on the size of the gap over a given time horizon and limiting reliance on short-term funding.
-These limits are set in place on both a bank-wide basis and individual branch basis, and take into account cash management planning, systemic factors, and funding status, among other factors.
+A funding gap is defined as the maturity mismatch between source of funds and use of funds, and shows forthcoming funding requirements.
+SMBC manages this funding gap properly by setting limits on the size of the gap and limiting reliance on short-term funding.
+These limits are set in place on both a bank-wide basis and individual branch basis, and take into account funding status, cash management planning, economic environments, and individual currency characteristics and other factors.
 Additionally, funding gap limits are set for individual currencies if necessary.
-SMBC actively monitors the funding gap on a daily basis.
+SMBC monitors the funding gap on a daily basis.

-Further, stress tests are regularly carried out by simulating the impact triggered, for example, by the outflow of deposits or having difficulties in funding from money markets, in order to thoroughly comprehend the amount required to fund when the liquidity risk is realized.
-Additionally, funding liquidity is maintained by holding assets, such as U.S. government bonds, which can be immediately converted to cash, or establishing borrowing facilities to be used as supplementary funding sources in an emergency, in order to smoothly raise the required fund even during market disruption.
+Further, stress tests are regularly carried out by simulating the impact triggered, for example, by deposit outflows or difficulties in money market funding, in order to appraise and manage the amount of funding required when liquidity risk is realized.
+Additionally, supplementary liquidity is maintained by holding assets, such as U.S. government bonds, which can be immediately converted to cash, or establishing borrowing facilities to be used as supplementary funding sources in an emergency, in order to raise the required funds smoothly even during market disruption.